sdelasalas/garden_boxes_db/readme.md

 ## To run

-Clone this repo then type `ruby program.rb`
+Clone this repo in visual studio and hit play